tldr-pages/tldr/pages/common/shellcheck.md

 # shellcheck

-> Shell script static analysis tool.
-> Check shell scripts for errors, usage of deprecated/insecure features, and bad practices.
+> Statically check shell scripts for errors, usage of deprecated/insecure features, and bad practices.
 > More information: <https://www.shellcheck.net>.

 - Check a shell script: